betterscientificsoftware/bssw.io/Articles/BSSwFellows2018ProjectsAndPerspectives.md

 _Resources:_

-&nbsp; &nbsp; &bull; Upcoming: [Contemporary Peer Code Review in Scientific Software Development](https://bssw.io/events/contemporary-peer-code-review-in-scientific-software-development-escience-2018-tutorial), eScience 2018 tutorial, October 29, 2018
+&nbsp; &nbsp; &bull; Upcoming event: [*Contemporary Peer Code Review in Scientific Software Development*](https://bssw.io/events/contemporary-peer-code-review-in-scientific-software-development-escience-2018-tutorial), eScience 2018 tutorial, October 29, 2018

-&nbsp; &nbsp; &bull;  [Slides: Peer Code Review](https://se4science.org/tutorials/Peer-Code-Review.pdf) from tutorial at UCAR Software Engineering Assembly Conference
+&nbsp; &nbsp; &bull;  Tutorial slides (pdf format): [*Contemporary Peer Code Review Practices*](https://se4science.org/tutorials/Peer-Code-Review.pdf), UCAR Software Engineering Assembly Conference, April 2018

 &nbsp; &nbsp; &bull;  Check back for additional resources

 _Perspectives on the BSSw Fellowship Program_: I wanted to be a BSSw Fellow because of the recognition such an honor gives me within the research software community.
 The BSSw organization provides visibility to an important segment of the population.
-While still early in the project, the connections that I have formed and are continuing to form will be valuable in advancing my current work on contemporary peer code review and in identifying additional directions in the future.
+While still early in the project, the connections that I have formed and are continuing to form are valuable in advancing my work on contemporary peer code review and in identifying future directions.

 <p>&nbsp;</p>
 <img src='https://github.com/betterscientificsoftware/images/raw/master/Fell_jiminez.jpg' class='logo' />